CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_account_experience.html.markdown

 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `features`:(Array)
 This complex property has following sub-properties:
-  + `feature`:(string) The beta feature that will be enabled for specific account.* `IWO` - Intersight Workflow Optimizer.* `Hitachi` - Support to claim Hitachi Storage arrays using the Intersight Orchestrator framework.* `KubernetesExtension` - Extension to the IKS and Adopted Clusters.* `NetAppIO` - Support to claim NetApp Storage arrays as IO targets.* `IvsPublicCloud` - Enables virtualization service for public clouds.* `TerraformCloud` - Enables an ability to create Terraform Cloud.* `IWE` - Enables an ability to use Intersight Workload Engine.* `WashingtonEFT` - Support for EFT customers to use Washington firmware images for upgrades.* `Solutions` - Support for managing solutions.* `IksBm` - Enables Intersight Kubernetes Service on Baremetal server.
+  + `feature`:(string) The beta feature that will be enabled for specific account.* `IWO` - Intersight Workflow Optimizer.* `Hitachi` - Support to claim Hitachi Storage arrays using the Intersight Orchestrator framework.* `KubernetesExtension` - Extension to the IKS and Adopted Clusters.* `NetAppIO` - Support to claim NetApp Storage arrays as IO targets.* `IvsPublicCloud` - Enables virtualization service for public clouds.* `TerraformCloud` - Enables an ability to create Terraform Cloud.* `IWE` - Enables an ability to use Intersight Workload Engine.* `WashingtonEFT` - Support for EFT customers to use Washington firmware images for upgrades.* `Solutions` - Support for managing solutions.* `IksBm` - Enables Intersight Kubernetes Service on Baremetal server.* `IksGpu` - Enables GPU support for Intersight Kubernetes Service.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.